jhomlala/betterplayer/README.md

 ```

 ### BetterPlayerDataSource
 Define source for one video in your app.
+There are 3 types of data sources:
+* Network - data source which uses url to play video from external resources
+* File - data source which uses url to play video from internal resources
+* Memory - data source which uses list of bytes to play video from memory
 ```dart
     var dataSource = BetterPlayerDataSource(
       BetterPlayerDataSourceType.NETWORK,